inbo/git-course/src/workflow_rstudio.md

 ------------------------

-## STEP 4: Pull request to add your changes to the current master.
+## STEP 4: Pull request to add your changes to the current main.

 Update the remote version of the topic branch.
 Click `Push`:
 ![](./static/images/workflow_rstudio_9.png)